 The Money Laundering (ML) and Terrorist Financing (TF) Risk Assessment shall be placed before Board or Audit Committee and the Board or Audit Committee shall be reviewed at least 'once in a year'.
-The Company shall apply a Risk Based Approach (RBA) for mitigation and management of the identified risks and the Management Committee shall adopt and put in place policies, controls and procedures in this regard.
+The Group shall apply a Risk Based Approach (RBA) for mitigation and management of the identified risks and should have Board approved policies, controls and procedures in this regard.
 The Company shall implement the Customer Due Diligence programme, having regard to the ML/TF risks identified and the size of business.
 Further, the Company shall monitor the implementation of the controls and enhance them if necessary.

-12. Periodic Review of Risk-Categorization
+15. Periodic Review of Risk-Categorization